 Citation: Huitt, W. (2003).
 A transactional framework of the teaching/learning process: A summary.
 Educational Psychology Interactive.
 Valdosta, GA: Valdosta State University.
 Retrieved [date] from http://www.edpsycinteractive.org/materials/mdltlp.html

 Return to | Courses | Home Page |

-A Transactional Model of the Teaching/Learning Process
+A Transactional Framework of the Teaching/Learning Process

 Context All those factors outside of the classroom that might influence teaching and learning Input Those qualities or characteristics of teachers and students that they bring with them to the classroom experience Classroom Processes Teacher and student behaviors in the classroom as well as some other variables such as classroom climate and teacher/student relationships Output Measures of student learning taken apart from the normal instructional process.